columbia/pickleball/evaluation/README.md

 ## Note: Benign Models Dataset

-The dataset containing benign models (`benign.tar.gz`) is 130GB when compressed and 150GB when decompressed.
-In order to fully reproduce our results, you must be able to host this dataset locally.
-However, we also provide an abridged version of the dataset (`benign-abridged.tar.gz`) in our artifact that is 9GB when compressed and 11GB when decompressed.
+The full benign model dataset is 132GB when compressed and 150GB when decompressed.
+It is split into chunks of up to 5GB in order to host in Zenodo (`benign.tar.gz.partaa` - `benign.tar.gz.partba`).
+In order to fully reproduce our results, you must be able to download and decompress the full dataset.
+We also provide an abridged version of the dataset (`benign-abridged.tar.gz`) in our artifact that is 9GB when compressed and 11GB when decompressed.
 If the full dataset is prohibitively large, you may choose to use this smaller dataset to validate that PickleBall works as expected.

 In the abridged dataset, we provide one model from each library that PickleBall is able to load successfully.
 We also provide one failing model from each